shahryar-cmyk/flutter_sms/README.md

-# This project is maintained
+# This project is **NOT** maintained anymore

 Took over from previous owner because [the old repo](https://github.com/babariviere/flutter_sms) isn't maintained.

 ## Reason I took over

 I am making an SMS app (that will be open source when it is more stable) and I need a good package for all the CRUD actions that I need to do with my messages.

+## Reason I am letting go

+I wanted to maintain this flutter library since I was building my own sms application but life came in between.
+Sorry for not letting you know sooner.
+I hope someone will fork this and extend upon it, as I wanted to do.

 # Flutter SMS